ePages-de/epages-rest-ruby/examples/products.md

  * **links_title**: give you the full list of additional information that you can get from the API.
  * **link?**(link_name): returns you if the product has the link [link_name] as additional information.
  * **slideshow**: if the product has the link to the slideshow call, this method do the respective call to the API and retrieve the information.
+ * **add_slideshow_image**: add an image to the slideshow, this method do the respective call to the API and retrieve the information.
+ * **delete_slideshow_image**: removes an image from the slideshow and return the new slideshow, this method do the respective call to the API and retrieve the information.
+ * **slideshow_sequence**: get the current slideshow sequence of images, this method do the respective call to the API and retrieve the information.
+ * **update_slideshow_sequence**: update the sequence order of the slideshow and returns the new one.
+This method do the respective call to the API and retrieve the information.
  * **variations**: if the product has the link to the variations call, this method do the respective call to the API and retrieve the information.
  * **custom_attributes**: if the product has the link to the custom-attributes call, this method do the respective call to the API and retrieve the information.
  * **categories**: if the product has the link to the categories call, this method do the respective call to the API and retrieve the information.